microsoft/terminal/CONTRIBUTING.md

 > ⚠ DO NOT post "+1", "me too", or similar comments - they just add noise to an issue.

-If you don't have any additional info/context to add but would like to indicate that you're affected by the issue, upvote the original issue by clicking its [+😊] button and hitting 👍 (+1) icon.
+If you don't have any additional info/context to add, but would like to indicate that you're affected by the issue, upvote the original issue by clicking its [+😊] button and hitting 👍 (+1) icon.
 This way we can actually measure how impactful an issue is.

 ---